The Rise Above: Visualizing the Efficiency of Trend-Following

 The Heroes: Absolute Return & Wealth Preservation

 The standout performers on our chart are models like Absolute Return Core.
 These sit in the "Up and Left" quadrant relative to the aggressive models.
-They demonstrate the "Rise Above" effect: slashing historical drawdowns by a massive margin while only sacrificing a minor amount of CAGR.
-For a retiree, the vertical distance they gain in efficiency is far more valuable than the horizontal distance they lose in returns.
+They demonstrate the efficiency migration: slashing historical drawdowns by a significant margin while only sacrificing a minor amount of CAGR.
+For a retiree, the vertical gain in efficiency is far more valuable than the horizontal distance they lose in returns.

 The Warning Zone: The Diminishing Returns of Leverage